yogeshagr/golang/gopl/gopl.md

 ## Ch1: Tutorial

 - Package: Go code is organized into packages, which are similar to libraries or modules in other languages.
-A package consits of one or more .go source files in a single directory that define what the package does.
-Each source file begins with a package declaration,that states which package the file belongs to, followed by a list of other packages that it imports, and then the declarations of the program that are stored in that file.
+A package consits of one or more `.go` source files in a single directory that define what the package does.
+Each source file begins with a package declaration, that states which package the file belongs to, followed by a list of other packages that it imports, and then the declarations of the program that are stored in that file.